michaelbzhu/oskibot/README.md

 4. Follow the instructions at https://docs.microsoft.com/en-us/azure/app-service/app-service-web-get-started-nodejs#deploy-to-azure to deploy your app to azure.

-5. After recieving a URL from Azure, replace the PUBLIC_URL in the .env file with your web app's URL
+5. If you browse the URL given by Azure, you may find that there is an error page.
+Don't panic, this is expected.
+After recieving a URL from Azure, replace the PUBLIC_URL in the .env file with your web app's URL.
+Save the changes and redeploy your chatbot.

+6. The URL given to you by Azure should now display a JSON file with the health status report about the chatbot.
+If you are on Chrome, you can download [JSON VIEWER](https://chrome.google.com/webstore/detail/json-viewer/gbmdgpbipfallnflgajpaliibnhdgobh) to view the file in a more readable format

-6. Now you have your bot deployed onto the web and you can start talking with your bot in Cisco Webex Teams!
+7. Now you have your bot deployed onto the web and you can start talking with your bot in Cisco Webex Teams!

 ## How to run locally